binarydev/docker-rserve-db/README.md

 # Description

-Includes a Dockerfile for running a self-container Rserve instance on the default 6311 port, with dependencies for vectorized processing and MySQL client installed.
+Includes a Dockerfile for running a self-container Rserve instance on the default 6311 port, with dependencies for vectorized processing and MySQL/PostgreSQL client installed.
 A default Rprofile file defining the cloud CRAN mirror is created as well.

 # Installation with Docker